 There are certain techniques, that can help you clear each camp:

 How to kite jungle camps?
-You want to auto-attack monster three times, then move away.
+You want to auto-attack the monster three times, then move away.
 This way the camp hits only two times in response to your three auto-attacks.
 It allows you to conserve more health.
 Also, drag them into the direction you are heading next.
-This will save you a couple seconds.
+This will save you a couple of seconds.